52nd Academy Awards: Critical reviews

 The ceremony received a mixed reception from critics.
 The Arizona Republic columnist Michael Maza wrote, "Watching last night's 52nd Annual Academy Award ceremonies was like sitting through three hours and 15 minutes of near-flawless close order drill.
 It wasn't long before the feet seemed to blur."
-Jack Mathews of the Detroit Free Press commented, "In any event, the 52nd Academy Awards presentation will stand as one of the smoothest, most predictable, most reasonable Oscar nights in history.
+Jack Mathews of the Detroit Free Press commented, "In any event, the 52nd Academy Awards presentation will stand as one of the smoothest, most predictable, and most reasonable Oscar nights in history.
 Also, alas, one of the most boring."
 The Baltimore Sun television critic Bill Carter quipped, "We found out Monday night when this year's edition of the Oscarcast streamlined to the point of emaciation (and still more than three hours long), thudded along like some awards dinner of the meat-packing industry."
 He praised Carson's hosting performance, but said, "For all the excitement this parade of stars provided, they might as well have sent in their stand-ins, or maybe some robot, or well dressed mannequins from a boutique on Rodeo Drive.
 This just wasn't a little boring, this was mind-numbingly boring."

 Others received the broadcast more positively.
 Los Angeles Times film critic Charles Champlin mused, "As a show, the Marty Pasetta-Howard Koch special revealed again a gift for all that pizzazz."
 He added, "If nobody in fact was dozing, it was thanks to Carson's own relaxed and engaging presence.
 Among his virtues, he is an emcee who seems to love the movies."
 Film critic Gene Siskel from the Chicago Tribune commented, "The show was a visual delight, thanks to special electronic effects that presented scenes from each nominated film as its title was announced."
 Columnist Patrick Taggart of the Austin American-Statesman wrote, "Aren't we entitled to at least one upset victory among the nominees?
 The 52nd running of the Academy Awards was distinguished by the utter lack of any such color; but somehow, in spite of its slickness, Monday's show was a relatively good one."

 Ratings and reception

 The American telecast on ABC drew in an average of 49 million people over the length of the entire ceremony, which was a 6% increase from the previous year's ceremony.
-However, the show drew lower Nielsen ratings compared to the previous ceremony with 33.7% of households watching with a 55% share.
+However, the show drew lower Nielsen ratings compared to the previous ceremony, with 33.7% of households watching with a 55% share.
 Furthermore, the ceremony presentation received five nominations at the 32nd Primetime Emmys, but failed to win any of its nominations.